-Beginning February 1, 2019, New Jersey will issue updated birth certificates reflecting a gender of female, male, or undesignated/non-binary, upon receipt of a signed form from the applicant.
-No medical documentation will be required.
+New Jersey will issue updated birth certificates reflecting a gender of female, male, or undesignated/non-binary, upon receipt of a form signed by the applicant.
+No medical documentation isrequired.
 See the 2018 Babs Siperstein Law.

-- If changing the name, a certified copy of the court ordered name change.
+- If changing the name, a certified copy of the legal name change court order.

 - A copy of the original birth certificate.

-- A copy of the identification card of the applicant.
+- A copy of the identification card of the requestor (adult registrant, parent, or guardian).

-- A check/money order for the applicable fees payable to Treasurer, State of New Jersey ($25 for the first copy plus $2 for each additional copy).
+- A check/money order for the applicable fees payable to Treasurer, State of New Jersey ($6 for the first requested certified copy of amended birth certificate, $2 for each additional copy)

 PO Box 370